KempDewulf/envirosense-documentation/README.md

 The IoT device monitors temperatures and automatically opens windows if they exceed the maximum threshold, maintaining ventilation until the target temperature is restored.

 ### ![](ReadmeImages/Notifications.png) Events
-When the server detects bad air conditions, a notification is sent to the user device, even if app is closed.
+When the server detects bad air conditions coming from the sensors, a notification is sent to the user device, even if app is closed.
-The IoT device will accept new temperature limits when sent by a user.
+The user can send temperature limits, UI-mode selection and brightness setting to the IoT devices.

 ### ![](ReadmeImages/Workmanager.png) Trending use case
 Our Flutter app serves as the primary interface for end-users to interact with our product.
 Within the app, users can view, add, remove, and modify specific elements.